postnl/woocommerce/readme.txt

 = 3.0.8 (2018-12-04) =
 * Fix: The multiple calls that are made to retrieve the shipping data.
 * Fix: The option for Pick up extra early
-* Fix: Wrong house number / postcode message and the possibility to adjust the address in the postnl checkout
+* Fix: Wrong house number / postcode message and the possibility to adjust the address in the PostNL checkout
 * Fix: Woocommerce tabel rates
 * Improvement: Better support the default WooCommerce checkout address fields